sura1128/hdb_resale_analytics/README.md

 -  Number of bedrooms
 -  Flat model type (new generation, multi-gen, etc.) <br>

-We also need to ascertain the competition for each of these criteria as there is less space and more people and everyone would want to get the best deal for themselves :)
+We also need to ascertain the competition for each of these criteria as there is less space and more people and everyone would want to get the best deal for themselves :) <br>

+Therefore, I have come up with a series of example questions that we might ask before we decide to buy a house.
+During the course of this study, I will try to answer these questions through my analysis.

 <b> Question 1: I have a housing budget of $XYZ, am I within range to buy in the current market?
 What is a safe amount of buffer I can keep to make sure I am in a comfortable margin when I decide to buy my new home?</b> <br>
 To be able to ascertain this, we need to study the trend of HDB resale prices over the years and determine how expensive units were in general throughout Singapore.